ZTNA: Zero Trust Network Access

 How Does ZTNA Work?

-ZTNA is not only more secure than legacy network solutions, but it’s designed for today’s business.
-Legacy networks assumed a secure network perimeter with trusted entities inside, and untrusted entities outside.
+ZTNA is not only more secure than legacy remote access solutions, it’s designed for today’s business.
+Legacy networks assumed a secure network perimeter with trusted entities inside and untrusted entities outside.
 Today the perimeter is gone.
 Users work everywhere — not only in offices — and applications and data are increasingly moving to the cloud.
 Access solutions need to be able to address those changes.

 ZTNA